IklaDemon/Lab-3-3755/README.md

 In English

 And he simply kept silent about the fact that he had returned from the roof just a few minutes ago.<br>
-Of course, Mom was very smart and understood almost everything, but whether she would understand that he absolutely had to climb onto the roof - of that the Kid was still not sure.<br>
+Of course, Mom was very smart and understood almost everything, but whether she would understand that he absolutely had to climb onto the roof - of that "the Kid" was still not sure.<br>
 So he decided to say nothing about Karlsson's appearance.<br>
 *Karlsson and "the kid" are two different poeple*<br>
 In any case, not now.<br>